Tours

 Each of these adventures are researched, scripted and mapped by Caroline Cook, who is also your guide.

 All tours can be scheduled as a run, walk, or step-on bus tour.
-Tours meet in the lobby of the JW Marriott hotel, unless otherwise noted.
+Tours meet in the lobby of the JW Marriott Hotel, unless otherwise noted.
 Those available as a virtual tour in presentation form are also noted.

 Tours are 60 – 90 minutes of activity.